Round-the-Clock DUI Defense in Phoenix

 - NEARLY 100 YEARS OF COMBINED EXPERIENCE

 - 24/7 AVAILABILITY

 Because of our dedication to our clients and their rights, our DUI defense lawyers have been able to secure positive outcomes for clients who have been charged with driving under the influence.
 We have won many victories where the charges were dropped completely or were reduced to lesser offenses.
 In one case we were able to acquire a dismissal for an individual who faced an Extreme DUI (>.20 BAC) charge.

 Types of DUI Cases We Handle

-At MayesTelles PLLC, our Phoenix DUI attorneys handle all types and degrees of driving under the influence allegations, including –
+At MayesTelles PLLC, our Phoenix DUI lawyer handle all types and degrees of driving under the influence allegations, including –

 - Title 28-1381 Driving Under the Influence

 - Title 28-1382 Extreme DUI (BAC of .15 or more)

 - Title 28-1383 Aggravated Driving Under the Influence

 In Phoenix, Arizona, all DUI cases except aggravated DUI, are considered misdemeanors.
 Aggravated DUI is the only offense that can be designated a felony.
 Maybe you were even arrested for DUI when not driving!
 Whatever the case, our DUI attorneys are here to protect your rights.